FormidableLabs/victory/docs/victory-line/ecology.md

 ### Data Markers

-To create markers and labels for individual data points along a line, just compose VictoryLine with VictoryScatter.
-VictoryGroup can help!
+To create markers and labels for individual data points along a line, just compose VictoryLine with VictoryScatter; you can use VictoryGroup to help with this.

 ```playground
 <VictoryGroup